yehezkielgunawan/React-TodoMatic/README.md

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app). <br/>
+Don't forget to run `npm install` after clone this.
+The deployed version can be seen at this [link](https://yehez-react-todo.vercel.app/).

 ## Available Scripts